Theta Coronae Borealis

-Theta Coronae Borealis, Latinized from θ Coronae Borealis, is a binary star system in the constellation Corona Borealis.
-It shines with a combined apparent visual magnitude (V band) of 4.13.
+Theta Coronae Borealis is a binary star system in the northern constellation of Corona Borealis.
+It has the proper name Guansuo; Theta Coronae Borealis is its Bayer designation, which is Latinized from θ Coronae Borealis and abbreviated Theta CrB or θ CrB.
+This system shines with a combined apparent visual magnitude (V band) of around 4.14.
+It is located around 375 light-years from Earth, as estimated from its parallax of 8.69 mas.

+Observations

 There are two components: Theta Coronae Borealis A with an apparent magnitude of about 4.2, while Theta Coronae Borealis B lies around 1 arcsecond distant and has an apparent magnitude of 6.29.
-The system is located around 375 light-years from Earth, as estimated from its parallax of 8.69 milliarcseconds.
-It is estimated to be 85 million years old, with the primary star expected to remain on the main sequence burning its core hydrogen for another 75 million years and the secondary around 500 million years.
+The pair are estimated to be 85 million years old, with the primary star expected to remain on the main sequence burning its core hydrogen for another 75 million years and the secondary around 500 million years.
 Both stars will cool and expand once their core hydrogen is exhausted, becoming red giants.